 So with ETC the bet is that a large and robust ecosystem of applications will develop, attracting even more companies and industries in the kind of virtuous cycle the drove the expansion of the Web (and famously, the fax machine quite a bit earlier).

 In either case, investing in Bitcoin and Ether as alternative investments isn’t quite an “investment” in the sense most people think about it — of putting an amount in and expecting some specific range of return.
 Rather it’s placing a few relatively small bets — small enough that if they don’t work out, won’t have a meaningful impact on your finances, but offer a small chance of significant upside.
 (As an extreme example, when you’re a billionaire a few million dollars is a “small bet” and some notable billionaires are placing them on Bitcoin and Ether.)

 If you’re considering buying Bitcoin and Ether as alternative investments, you’ll need an account with a company like Coinbase (even if you go through Hedgeable, they partner with Coinbase, so you’ll need to create an account there too).
 While there are other exchanges and providers out there, Coinbase is established and reputable — no need to add any more risk to what’s already likely to be a wild ride indeed.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
 And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
 It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.